rlyle/KrakenBot/readme.md

 ```

 # Running
 If you installed as a command line tool, then you can just run it from your command line:
 ```
 kraken_bot <TARGET>
 ```
+NOTE: The `<TARGET>` should be replaced with the symbol of the crypto currency you want it to trade. (e.g. ADA, SOL, etc)

 Optionally, you can run it directly from the directory:
 ```